All Episodes

 I think there are other reasons as well, but some of them having to do with the fact that this all happened under Obama's watch and he was implicated in the conduct.

-But I think that it's clear that they rigged it, and it's clear that Obama gave a statement, a very public statement to Chris Wallace, I think it was, in April of 2016, in which he said basically he didn't want her prosecuted, and he rewrote the Espionage Act in the same fashion that he was.
+But I think that it's clear that they rigged it and it's clear that Obama gave a statement in a very public statement to Chris Wallace, I think it was in April of 2016, in which he said basically he didn't want her prosecuted and he rewrote the Espionage Act in the same fashion that it was later applied by the Justice Department and applied by Director Comey.

 What about the FISA abuse?

-Because and and we can go off into the the origins of the investigation into Trump Russia collusion, and we're learning more and more about how absurd it was, and their timing is off, the timeline is off as it relates to George Papadopoulos, and you know, whatever diplomatic negotiations took place, I think are revealing, because that probably means Obama and John Kerry knew early on.
+Because, and we can go off into the origins of the investigation into Trump-Russia collusion, and we're learning more and more about how absurd it was, and their timing is off, the timeline is off as it relates to George Papadopoulos.

 You know a lot about courts.

-Uh you were involved in the prosecution of the blind shake, correct?
+You were involved in the prosecution of the blind shake, correct?

 Right.

-It would would in any case there be, do you imagine that that they bring to a Pfizer court, because Pfizer has very stringent laws, obviously, because you're you're talking about spying on an American citizen, a Pfizer court that you bring bought and paid for,
+So as the lead prosecutor, it would in any case there be, do you imagine that they bring to a FISA court, because FISA has very stringent laws, obviously, because you're talking about spying on an American citizen, a FISA court yet you bring bought and paid for, a dossier put together by a foreign agent that includes what we now know to be debunked Russia lies from Russia and Russian sources.

-Um do I fear ever doing that to a judge without expecting the maximum penalty?
+Why do I fear ever doing that to a judge without expecting the maximum penalty?

-But the only people who get to appeal uh uh appear before them are the attorneys in the National Security Division at Maine Justice.
+It's one court that with a very select group of judges, I think there's about 11 or 14 of them, but the only people who get to appear before them are the attorneys in the National Security Division at Maine Justice.

-And they typically care very much about their reputation with the court because they're very conscious that unlike the kind of warrants that I used to go in to get where you always knew there'd be a prosecution at the end of the road, so it was going to be disclosed at defense lawyers and and all that stuff, they know that there's no review other than what other than these Pfizer judges looking at the government's application.
+And they typically care very much about their reputation with the court because they're very conscious that unlike the kind of warrants that I used to go in to get, where you always knew there'd be a prosecution at the end of the road, so it was going to be disclosed to defense lawyers and all that stuff.

-And you as stunned as I though.
+Are you as stunned as I, though?

 Doesn't the FISA law require verification, corroboration before you present it in an application?

-But but it's even worse because they we had three subsequent renewals every 90 days you've got to renew it.
+But it's even worse because we had three subsequent renewals.

-You know, Sally Yates was on one, uh Rod Rosenstein, he signed off on one, which I think conflicts him out of any role in any of this, but you know, that means the bulk of information for four separate warrants, four presentations before four FISA judges contain unverified information and I would argue a lie by omission by not telling the judges that Clinton paid for all this and that it was a foreign national that put it together and Russian lies were in there.
+But, you know, that means the bulk of information for four separate warrants, four presentations before four FISA judges contain unverified information and I would argue a lie by omission by not telling the judges that Clinton paid for all this and that it was a foreign national that put it together and Russian lies were in there.

-Yeah, Sean, the the the very important thing about the the fact that they went back three times is you have an ethical obligation the minute you learn that something you've put in a warrant that a court has relied on is wrong, you need to go back and correct the record.
+Yeah, Sean, the very important thing about the fact that they went back three times is you have an ethical obligation the minute you learn that something you've put in a warrant that a court has relied on is wrong, you need to go back and correct the record.

-And instead, what they evidently did was continue to come back with the same set of stuff, um, even though they weren't able to corroborate it.
+And instead, what they evidently did was continue to come back with the same set of stuff, even though they weren't able to corroborate it.

-And obviously, once they knew that Steele had lied to them, which they booted him out of the investigation for, they had an obligation to go back to the court and tell them that.
+And obviously, once they knew that Steele had lied to them, which they booted them out of the investigation for, they had an obligation to go back to the court and tell them that.

 They kept using it.